clolsonus/covid-19/README.md

 total deaths in about 13 days.
 USA continues at above 1000 deaths/day but the overall trajectory is flat.
-USA daily rate should begin to slowly fall unless (until?) the back to school push across the country has an impact on covid spreading and that would then begin to have an impact on deaths in a few weeks.
+USA daily rate should begin to slowly fall unless (until?) the back to school push across the country has an impact on covid spreading and that could begin to have an impact on deaths in a few weeks.

 ![poly](figures/20200818.png?raw=true "18 Aug, 2020")